ivanursul/ivanursul/_posts/2017-10-02-top-things-to-know-as-freelancer.markdown

 permalink: how-to-be-a-freelancer
 ---

 Hi, my name is Ivan Ursul and I am a freelance engineer since 2015.
-It's been a while since I started my career as an independent freelancer, I started it as an engineer in Upwork, in one of their teams, where I was involved first in reporting backend service, then in the time-tracker pipeline, which is served as a backend for Upwork Tracker Application(UTA) client.
+It's been a while since I started my career as an independent freelancer.
+I started it as an engineer in Upwork, in one of their teams, where I was involved first in reporting backend service, then in the time-tracker pipeline, which is served as a backend for Upwork Tracker Application(UTA) client.

 Today I continue my work with Upwork, but I am also actively working with other customers, who are very different.
 I've successfully completed 22 projects since the very beginning.

 That's why I decided to write an article about different aspects of everyday life of a freelance engineer.
 You may agree or disagree, anyway, I encourage you to leave your thoughts under this article.

-This article will be grounded on Upwork platform, I haven't used other platforms, but I am sure the approach is the same.
+This article will be grounded on Upwork platform, I haven't used other platforms, but I am quite sure the approach is the same.

 ### <a href="#understand_customer" name="understand_customer"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Learn your customer

 You will have to find out the common things about your clients.
-Is all of them are a technical people?
+Are all of them technical?
 Do you prefer to work with non-technical people?
 What is your industry domain?
-These are the questions you should answer yourself.
+These are the questions you should have answers to.

 After you realize what combines your customers together, you will easily detect potential customers later.

 What matters most - don't waste your time on inadequate customers.
 I mean, don't accept jobs, where customer ask you to create an Uber like application for 250$.
 You will not finish it and most probably you will receive a negative feedback, because you will be the side who violated the agreement.

-If you decide to do a free or almost free jobs - apply for a specific jobs with 1-2 days of duration.
+If you decide to do a free of charge or almost free of charge jobs - apply for a specific jobs with 1-2 days of duration.
 You won't lose much, but it will be enough to get a good feedback and start applying for similar jobs with higher budget.

 ### <a href="#different_rates" name="different_rates"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Your rates will differ on a different projects

-Quite often you will decide to work on lower rates.
+Sometimes you might decide to work on lower rates.
 There may be different reasons, starting with a willingness to add it to your portfolio and ending with a curiosity.
 Not everything in this life can be measured by money, customers know that and quite often use it to acquire talented freelancers.

 This happens to me when I was writing a [Chicken egg counter on a Raspberry PI](https://ivanursul.com/counting-eggs-in-opencv).
 It was a fixed price job and the budget was not that big.
 Anyway, it was an interesting experience, I managed to finish the project in time, with a good feedback from the customer.
 It was a technical company, which specializes in the Internet of Things, but has a poor experience in image recognition field.